alisondiazc/CGJ_PBHiFi_WGS_Analysis/3.Reference_alignment/ReferenceAlignment.md

 > If the output shows the correct path, you're ready to proceed.
 If it returns nothing, you'll need to export it again or check your shell configuration.
 Refer to step 0 for detailed instructions.
 ***

-## 1. Download Trimming.sh bash script
+## 1. Download GRCh38_alignment.sh or CHM13_T2T_alignment.sh bash script
-Download the Trimming.sh file from the repository and place it into $PROJECT_DIR/
+Download the corresponding script from the repository depending on which reference genome you intend to align the reads to, and place it in the $PROJECT_DIR/ directory.

+## 2. OPTIONAL - Set up script arguments
+Open the Trimming.sh file and update the following arguments in the "Run HiFiAdapterFilt section" if needed.
+Make sure to save the file before closing it.

+## Run GRCh38_alignment.sh or CHM13_T2T_alignment.sh bash script
+Before running the respective script, make sure to replace the text inside the brackets with your sample name(s).
+The script supports multiple samples, but each input file must follow the naming format of *_merged_reads.fastq